Château de Pouy-sur-Vannes

 Château de Pouy-sur-Vannes is a listed historic château in Pouy-sur-Vannes, Aube, France.

 History

 The château was built in the 16th century.

-In 1973, Countess La Noé donated it to the Legion of Honor Association, who used it as a retreat and conference.
+In 1973, Countess La Noé donated it to the Legion of Honor Association, which used it as a retreat and conference.
 By 2012, due to the cost of maintaining the chateau, they listed it for sale.
-It was acquired by Chilean-born American interior designer Juan Pablo Molyneux in 1973.
+It was acquired by Chilean-born American interior designer Juan Pablo Molyneux in 2013.
 By 2014, he had redesigned the interiors.

 Architectural significance

 It has been listed as a monument historique by the French Ministry of Culture since 1969.